PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 Move to FlipperZero and run :D

-(You may also customize what the program does by setting the variables after $webhook to "true" or "false", capitalization doesn't matter)
+(You may also customize what the program does by setting the variables after $webhook to "true" or "false", capitalization doesn't matter).

 Default = true,true,true